bakpakin/Fennel/setup.md

 TIC-80 is software that acts as a computer in which you can write code, design art, compose music, and lay out maps for games.
 TIC-80 also makes it easy for you to publish and share the games you make with others.
-TIC-80 creates restrictions, such as low resolution and memory to emulate old games.
+TIC-80 introduces restrictions such as low resolution and limited memory to emulate retro game styles.

 LÖVE is a game-making framework for the Lua programming language.
 Because Fennel compiles to Lua, you can reference the [LÖVE